dexkode4/dexkode-vs-leetcode/README.md

 ### Dexkode vs Leetcode

-This is just me trying to get better at DSA so I can solve more complex problems.
+This is just me trying to get better at DSA.